 Examples Of Gabion Walls Used In The Landscape

 One of the beautiful features of these structures is ease of construction and they don’t require constant maintenance.
-Scroll down and choose which design strikes your tastes buds and start creating.
+Scroll down and choose which design strikes your tastes buds and build your own gabion basket.

-In this design, the gabion wall is not only colorful, but also add to the serenity of the environment.
+In this gabion wall design, the wall is not only colorful, but also add to the serenity of the environment.
 This wall is very inviting, and most passing by would definitely give it a second look.

 #2 Gabion BBQ or Just Decoration?

 This gabion design looks like a BBQ but we’re are not sure.
 However, it is an attractive addition to the patio and shows some of the possibilities.